-However, for reasons publicly unknown to this day, the Alfa Romeo board of directors decided not to go forward with the Sprint 6C project and settled with a “reboot” of the 1980 Group 4 Alfetta GTV Turbodelta for Group B homologation instead.
+However, for reasons publicly unknown to this day, the Alfa Romeo board of directors decided not to go forward with the Sprint 6C project and settled with the existing 1980 Group 4 Alfetta GTV Turbodelta for Group B homologation instead.
 It must be noted that Alfa Romeo was undergoing financial troubles at the time and conversion costs for the required 200 homologation cars might have been too much.
-Sadly, even though all agree that the 6C could have been the “Italian R5 Turbo” and be a commercial success, the cancellation of the project robbed the world from a spectacular machine that would have sat very well parked alongside a Lancia 037 Stradale in the Tuscany countryside.
+Sadly, even though all agree that the Sprint 6C could have been the “Italian R5 Turbo” and be a commercial success, the cancellation of the project robbed the world from a spectacular machine that would have sat very well parked alongside a Lancia 037 Stradale in the Tuscany countryside.

-Insiders disagree if one or two cars were built since the first prototype shown could have been upgraded to the second prototype, and some say that even more were built, but proof has yet to be presented.
+Insiders disagree if one, two or even more cars were built since the first “road car” prototype shown at Monza could have been upgraded to the second “racing” prototype, and more possibly for crash tests, but proof has yet to be presented for either argument.

 |Year of conception||1982||# built: 1 or 2|